What You’ll Find in This Waterfall Elopement Locations Guide:

 Oregon Waterfall Elopements

 When you think of amazing waterfalls, your mind probably goes straight to the Pacific Northwest.
 Oregon is full of incredible falls in lush forests and fairytale locations.
-The Columbia River Gorge is a great place for easily accessible waterfalls – there are so many that are just a short and easy walk from a parking lot.
+The Columbia River Gorge is a great place for easily accessible waterfalls – there are so many that are just a short and easy walk from a parking lot, which can be perfect for an elopement.
 The iconic Multnomah Falls is a beautiful place to elope and is fully paved in the viewing area and along the trail up to the bridge.
 However, it’s a pretty busy place and doesn’t allow weddings or elopements on the weekends (find out more info here).
 But don’t worry, there are so many other options!
 Oregon has plenty more waterfall locations for your elopement in the Columbia River Gorge and beyond.

 Want to have an amazing Oregon waterfall elopement?
 I’d love to help you plan a tailored-to-you day and find some incredible locations for you.
 Contact me, and let’s get started!

 Maybe you’re having a wedding with more guests and are looking for a waterfall wedding venue that you can rent out.
 There are some great options for that as well!
 As you’re on the hunt for the perfect venue for your wedding, don’t forget to check state and national parks.
 They often have designated spots by waterfalls where you can have a ceremony and possibly a reception.
 The cost for the venue is usually inexpensive, and you get to support public lands.
 Win-win!
 There are also traditional wedding venues with waterfall locations that offer seating by the falls.
 Some have larger capacities around 100, while many venues (like Inns or Bed & Breakfasts) are better for intimate weddings or elopements.
 Check out the waterfall wedding venues listed below to find your dream location!

 Hightower Falls | Georgia

 Burruss Mill Falls | Georgia